Our mission is to empower women and girls to become their own heroes and change the world for the best.

 And an idea was born...

-The LadyBoss Social Club was created to expand this quest to reach a global audience.
+The LadyBoss Social Club was created to expand this quest to reach a global audience, and our website and online membership were officially launched on November 22, 2017.
 Today, we are proud to continue this mission and promote the value behind the idea: That everyone can make a positive difference.

 Meet Our Founder